 Buying a SIM card in Tokyo can seem like a daunting process—but going in with a little knowledge will save you a lot of time and effort in the long-run.

 tl;dr: Don’t speak much Japanese?
 Short-term stay?
 Buy online.
 Fluent?
 Longer stay?
-Make your way to a big-box retailer.
+Consider a big-box retailer.

 Option one: Sort your SIM out online before you arrive

 Depending on how long you’ll be here for (and how good your Japanese is), you’ll save a lot of time and effort just ordering your SIM online in advance, especially if you’re a tourist.

 For short-term visits, Mobal is usually our top pick, but another provider might suit you better if you have specific needs.
-Our list of the best prepaid short-term SIM providers in Japan includes a handy pricing and features guide, with information on whether you can order the SIM online.
+Our list of prepaid short-term SIM providers in Japan includes a handy pricing and features guide, with information on whether you can order the SIM online.

 There can be a lot more to think about if you’re looking for a long-term SIM contract.
 The main factors you’ll want to focus on are price, data allowances, English support and contract termination fees.
 Our guide to long-term SIM cards in Japan includes a simple price comparison chart, and is recommended reading before you make a decision.